 Not shown: rosemary bread scraps (under pretzels) Shown at top: home-made applesauce pouch, Chobani Bite yogurt

 The guacamole was a big hit, and I ended up losing all my Everything Bagel pretzel rings to Little Z as she dipped them, and Baby just scooped it up with her hands and gobbled it down.
 So I got some cheese, the Ants on a Log, the grapes left-over after Baby was done, and a few crackers with guacamole.
 (Z couldn't eat the crackers because they have a petrol-derived preservative.
-Which is why I let her have all the pretzels instead.)
+Which is why I let her have all the pretzels instead.
+I only had them because I was trying to use them up.)
 I did get to eat my Chobani Raspberry and Chocolate Chunk yogurt Bite... oh no wait.
 Z ate that too.
 I got her licked-out celery sticks.
 Win.

 When the girls had been sick earlier in the month, I made some applesauce and packed it up in reusable squeezy pouches.
 I stuck a cube of leftover frozen baby blueberry puree in a few of them, like a fun little surprise inside!
 The pouch in the top photo montage is a Squishy Snak Pak.
 They hold a little less than the Little Green Pouches, which is good for baby-sized portions, or smaller amounts of more sugary squishy treats.
 I like that they're both dishwasher-safe, and that the colored caps from the disposable pouches work with them, so I have spares for when (when, not if) I lost the originals!
 Plus if I think ahead (Ha!
 Fat chance!)
 I could keep enough of each color and color-code the lids based on what's inside!